About

 We fill our homes with gifts and heirlooms, scavenged treasures and lucky finds.
-The stories behind these objects can carry memories and emotions that make them personal to us.
+Objects can carry memories and emotions that make them personal to us.

-The diverse collection in this room explores how we come to acquire the things that make up our homes and the hidden stories they reveal.
+The diverse collection in this room explores how we come to acquire the things that make up our homes and the stories that they tell.

 Sketchbook, 1890-1921

-Mary Gibbs Shapter (born 1841) meticulously documented the possessions in her home over a 30-year period.
+Mary Gibbs Shapter meticulously documented the possessions in her home over a 30-year period.
 The rooms Mary drew contained inherited furniture, bought antiques and purchases from high-end retailers.

 Mechanical mantle clock, about 1968

-Catherine Breheny's parents received this clock on their wedding day.
-Although it eventually stopped ticking, it never lost its significance to her mother.
+Catherine’s parents received this clock on their wedding day.
+It eventually stopped ticking, but it never lost its significance to her mother.

 Cass Bar cassette holder, about 1970